 So I bought a 2nd hand VW Jetta from a dealer.
 1st time ever from a dealer let alone one in America.
 In Australia I always bought cars from private sellers.
+In Canada I sold the unwanted cars to Ottawa junk car removal service.
 I don’t believe in buying new cars since cars are a depreciatable liability, not an asset.
 I believe that if you want a new car you should lease.
 Better still, if you have a business structure with profits, run it through that.

 The good news – cars are cheap in the USA.
 Dirt cheap.
 So is petrol, or should I say “gas” as the American’s call it.